nicodewet/template-spring-boot-oauth2-wso2-is/README.md

         resource:
           userInfoUri: https://localhost:9444/oauth2/userinfo?schema=openid

+In terms of endpoints that you want to pass through mitmproxy, the **accessTokenUri** and **userInfoUri** are the most important since you'll be able to see pertinent *userAuthorizationUri* traffic in your browser debug console.
+That said, the mitmproxy view keeps all the traffic in one window with messages in sequence and so it's easiest to also pass **userAuthorizationUri** traffic through mitmproxy.

+#### Part 4: initiate login using browser
+Using Chrome for example, enter http://localhost:8080 to initiate the [OAuth2](https://tools.ietf.org/html/rfc6749) Authorization Code Flow.

 ## Known issues

+### Principal issue
 Note, you'll see an issue relating the Principal in the DEBUG logs, this is a known issue, and a solution will be added here in time.
 For now though, at least you can log in and the integration works with minimal effort.

+### Browser issue
-Also, use Chrome or Firefox, you'll run into issues with Safari.
+Use Chrome or Firefox, you'll run into issues with Safari.
 More on this in time.